rubyjiang18/ML_from_scratch/MLTipsinRealWord.md

 ## Tip 1
 Understand the business problem first, then frame it as an ML problem.
 Otherwise, you will end up building a great ML model in a Jupyter Notebook, that does NOT move the business metric it was intended to move.
 My advice?
 Ask 3 questions:
 **Question 1**: What is the business metric we want to improve?
 It is crucial you talk with all relevant stakeholders at the beginning of the project.
-They have more business context than you and can help you understand what is the target you need to shoot at.\
+They have more business context than you and can help you understand what is the target you need to shoot at. <br>
 **Question 2**: Is there any solution currently working to solve this, like some rule-based heuristics?
 If there is one, this is the benchmark you have to beat in order to have a business impact.
-Otherwise, you can have a quick win by implementing a non-ML solution.\
+Otherwise, you can have a quick win by implementing a non-ML solution. <br>
 **Question 3**: Will the model be used as a black box or as a tool to assist humans to make better decisions?
 Creating blaxk-box solutions is easier than explainable ones.
 If you work in healthcare, for example, you need explainability.
-If you work in trading, you don't.\
+If you work in trading, you don't. <br>
 If you can answer these 3 questions above it means you know ****WHAT**** is the Machine Learning problem you need to solve.

 ## Tip 2